civilKaos82/github-api-challenge/README.md

 Use this concept to mock `Net::HTTP` so that it returns a fake JSON response without ever making a real network request.
 Grab an instructor if you get stuck.
 Don't forget to check the [docs](https://github.com/rspec/rspec-mocks) on Rspec Mocks.

+### Write the code you want to see in the world.

+**Don't skimp on this refactor.** One of your cohort mates will be using your Github API Client in another challenge, so don't leave them high and dry.
+Your code should be well written, well organized, usable, understandable and well tested.

 ## Release 5, More Detail

 Let's expand our utility more.
 If a user passes a user _and_ a repository name, show the event feed of that repo.
 For example: